LuminateOne/laravel-revision-tracking/README.md

 #### Track and rollback to the changes of a model when it has relations loaded.
 Before you go to the example, please read through the [Relation definitions](#markdown-header-relation-definitions).

-When a model has relations loaded, this package will create relational revision.
+When a model has relations loaded, this package will create a relational revision.
 [See example](#markdown-header-create-relational-revision)

 When performing rolling back, this package will restore the revisions for all the related models.
 [See example](#markdown-header-retrieve-relational-revisions)